The recent United Airlines fracas demonstrates even leaders of massive MNCs could be clueless about crisis management.

 After a brief stint as the Internet’s most despised entity, the United Airlines incident reaches some sort of conclusion, with the victim accepting compensation and the CEO of United Airlines delivering a public apology.

 A deeply contrite apology.
 Well-crafted overall, if I may add.
 Written to appease supporters of the victim.
 Also to assure worried passengers that there wouldn’t be any reoccurrence.

-Technical finesse aside, I wonder how effective this apology would be in re-establishing faith for United Airlines, though.
+Technical finesse aside, though, I wonder how effective this apology would be in re-establishing consumer faith in United Airlines.

 Hungry for the world to hate them, because their responses declared two horrific positions.

 - We can do this because we have the right to.

-I don’t claim to be a sociologist.
-But I bet money these two declarations were what fuelled public anger so dramatically.
+I don’t claim to be a sociologist or psychologist.
+But I bet money that these two declarations were what fuelled public anger so dramatically.

-To be honest, I wasn’t that affected by the United Airlines incident, even if it did horrify for a while.
+To be honest, I wasn’t that affected by the whole United Airlines incident, even if it did horrify for a while.
 UA is one of the airlines I wouldn’t consider flying with.
 My mileage plans “lock” me to other airlines too.

 The fracas did remind me of something else, though.
 An incident involving my compulsory military conscription in Singapore.
 This incident ultimately resulted in me losing several thousand dollars of entitlement/compensation/reward.
 In addition to having to live with a sour taste for the rest of my life.

 Without going into the finer details of my episode, the rights and the wrongs, let me just say that when I finally succeeded in forcing my commanding officer to give a response, he said something to the likes of Oscar Munoz’s initial statement.